 phuketinvestmentthailandresale

-What Affects Phuket Property Resale Value: 10 Key Factors for 2026
+What Affects Phuket Property Resale Value: 10 Key Factors fo

-Discover the 10 factors that drive Phuket property resale value in 2026 — from developer brand to foreign quota status.
-What buyers actually pay more for when it counts.
+Discover the 10 factors that drive Phuket property resale value in 2026, from developer brand to foreign quota status.
+What buyers actually pay more for whe...

 · 8 min read · By MORE Group Editorial

-What Affects Phuket Property Resale Value: 10 Key Factors for 2026
+What Affects Phuket Property Resale Value: 10 Key Factors fo

-When Phuket investors think about exit strategy, they often focus on price appreciation and ignore resale liquidity — the ability to find a buyer at all.
+When Phuket investors think about exit strategy, they often focus on price appreciation and ignore resale liquidity, the ability to find a buyer at all.
 The market for resale condos in Phuket is real but selective.
 Understanding what buyers pay premium prices for (and what they avoid) dramatically improves your capital recovery when you decide to exit.
+For comprehensive property selection guidance, see our Phuket buying guide.

 Here are the 10 factors that most consistently determine resale value in Phuket’s property market.